-Application information, including a link to the online application, is available on our website at http://www.religion.utoronto.ca/English/Application-Procedures.html.
+Application information, including a link to the online application, is available on our website at www.religion.utoronto.ca/graduate/Admissions/Application\Procedures.htm.
 The Centre uses a self-administered application process which includes an online application form and a paper application.
-Applicants are required to complete the online application form, including making their application payment, then submit it online, print it out, and send a copy, with the materials listed below, to the Centre.
+Applicants are required to complete the online application form, make their application payment, arrange for 3 reference letters, and then are asked to submit a hard copy of the materials listed below, to the Centre.

 Applicants must send all of the following materials to the Centre:

 - 1. A paper copy of the application form, once you have submitted it online. - 2.
 Certified transcripts of all previous post-secondary study, submitted in sealed envelopes from the originating institution.
 If an institution will not give transcripts to the student, the applicant should ask the institution to send the transcripts directly to the Centre. - 3.
 A statement (two pages maximum) of proposed study.
 For M.A. applicants, this should be a succinct statement of an intended topic or area of graduate study, a summary of preparatory training in appropriate theories, methods, and languages, and an indication of why the Centre for the Study of Religion is a suitable place for the intended area of study. - 4.
-Three letters of recommendation from academic referees, submitted either online or in sealed envelopes, signed across the back by the referee.
-Letters of recommendation do not require a special form. - 5.
-A brief academic CV, with details of education, awards, and other information of academic interest. - 6.
+A brief academic CV, with details of education, awards, and other information of academic interest. - 5.
 A sample of written work of under 20 pages.